 Some 15 million years ago, during the Miocene Epoch, a genetic mutation occurred in humans (and great apes and some lesser apes) that removed our ability to make the conversion enzyme, uricase.

-As a result of the mutation, we can’t convert uric acid to allantoin to get rid of it, and therefore have a continually higher level of uric acid in our blood compared with other mammals, like bears or squirrels.
+As a result of the mutation, we can’t convert uric acid to allantoin to get rid of it, and therefore have a continually higher level of uric acid in our blood compared with other mammals.

 Some researchers think the loss of the ability to make uricase has been advantageous, because uric acid is a powerful antioxidant and scavenger of free radicals.
 In other words, uric acid protects us from free radicals, thereby increasing lifespan and decreasing the chances of developing cancer in later life.